larsvasseldonk/PyPetstore/README.md

+# SALIE
-This is a command-line tool that helps you manage sales processes.
-It is a very basic application, without much functionality.

-The app is built to test out a tool that splits up monolithic software to predict good microservice boundaries.
+Salie is a very basic command-line tool written in Python to manage sales processes.
+The app is mainly build as a ground truth to test a tool that splits monolithic software into microservices.
+However, the application can be used for other purposes too.
+Feel free to use it as a start for your own project.

+**Getting started**
 Use the following command to run the application:

 `python -m salie.main`